TommyTran732/Windows-Setup/Group Policies Objects/Default Domain Policy/Security Options.md

 - User Account Control: Behavior of the elevation prompt for administrators in Admin Approval Mode -> Prompt for credentials
 - User Account Control: Only elevate executables that are signed and validated -> Enabled
 - User Account Control: Switch to the secure desktop when prompting for elevation -> Enabled (Docs says it is enabled by default, but it is off on my Parallels VM somehow)
+- Security setting -> Define -> Require signing (**Follow this guide to setup LDAPS if you do not have key server: https://www.dvolve.net/blog/2019/12/using-lets-encrypt-for-active-directory-domain-controller-certificates/**)